hallowelt/migrate-confluence/README.md

 ### Import into MediaWiki
 1. Copy the diretory "workspace/result" directory (e.g. `/tmp/confluence/workspace/result/` to your target wiki server (e.g. `/tmp/result`)
-1. Go to your MediaWiki installation path
+1. Go to your MediaWiki installation directory
 2. Make sure you have the target namespaces set up properly
 3. Use `php maintenance/importImages.php /tmp/result/images/` to first import all attachment files and images
 4. Use `php maintenance/importDump.php /tmp/result/output.xml` to import the actual pages